Jakaya0897/HytaleWorldGenV2-Jakaya.Tools/README.md

 Creates a **layered world foundation** designed to prevent void falls while adding a dramatic, stylised underground appearance.

-This tool generates a structured base consisting of **bedrock, lava, and crust layers**, giving your world a strong visual identity beneath the surface.it utilises from Y=0 - Y=10 and will override all density maps.
+This tool generates a structured base consisting of **bedrock, lava, and crust layers**, giving your world a strong visual identity beneath the surface.

+It operates between **Y=0 and Y=10**, overriding all density maps and other materials within this range.
+Ensure it is placed **at the top of the material stack** so it applies correctly.

 ### 🧪 Example